marchowardbegins/AlgoHive/README.md

 ***2020:***
 - [ ] Launch of AlgoHive AI-Nexus product (currently in private research)
-- [ ] Launch AlgoHive Capital - a US$50m fund for accelerating the most promising ML/AI and blockchain projects
+- [ ] Launch AlgoHive Ventures - a US$50m venture fund for accelerating the most promising ML/AI and blockchain projects

 ## What's in it for you: